warrior1803-wang/isit950-course-platform/CONTRIBUTING.md

 ## Before You Submit a PR

 - [ ] PR title follows the `[SprintN][Type] Description — #xx` format
-- [ ] PR description starts with `Closes #xx`
+- [ ] PR description includes `Closes #xx` for every related issue
 - [ ] Code runs locally without errors
-- [ ] All acceptance criteria in the linked issue have been addressed (or noted as out of scope)
+- [ ] All acceptance criteria in the linked issue(s) have been addressed (or noted as out of scope)
 - [ ] No console errors or debug logs left in the code

 ---

 ## After the Bot Review

-When you open a PR, an AI pre-review bot will automatically post a comment checking your code against the linked issue's acceptance criteria.
+When you open a PR, the AI pre-review bot will automatically post a comment checking your code against every linked issue's acceptance criteria.

 **Please read the bot report before requesting human review.**
 Address any `❌ Missing` or `⚠️ Code Quality` items first, then request review from the leads.